pepershukov/ytm-yld/README.md

 ## Requirements

 - ***YouTube.com* cookie as a "Netscape HTTP Cookie File"**
-  >In order to extract cookies from browser use any conforming browser extension for exporting cookies.
-For example, [Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid/) (for Chrome) or [cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) (for Firefox).
-  >Note that the cookies file must be in Mozilla/Netscape format and the first line of the cookies file must be either `# HTTP Cookie File` or `# Netscape HTTP Cookie File`.
-Make sure you have correct [newline format](https://en.wikipedia.org/wiki/Newline) in the cookies file and convert newlines if necessary to correspond with your OS, namely `CRLF` (`\r\n`) for Windows and `LF` (`\n`) for Unix and Unix-like systems (Linux, macOS, etc.).
   - *This application does not store/send the cookies for the use outside of this application.*
 - ***FFmpeg* installed**
   - _(Update: [#1.1.0+](https://github.com/pepershukov/ytm-yld/releases/tag/v1.1.0))_ _**Only necessary if you are to download music from YouTube.
-If you want to simply parse the playlist into a text output or sync songs stored locally, FFmpeg is not required.**_
+If you want to simply parse the playlist into a text output or sync songs stored locally, FFmpeg is not required.**

-  - The latest *FFmpeg* package for installation can be found [here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z).
+The requirements download/instructions are listed in the [`requirements.txt`](https://raw.githubusercontent.com/pepershukov/ytm-yld/main/requirements.txt) in addition to Python pip packages needed with this project.

 ## Usage